 No application fees or upfront fees.

-More difficult transactions are done routinely.
+More difficult transactions are done routinely

-If a Dental Practice is profitable and has equipment assets, it is to the Practice’s benefit to use the equity in their equipment for other business needs, rather than to leave the equity in the equipment.
+If a Dentistry Practice is profitable and has equipment assets, it is to the Practice’s benefit to use the equity in their equipment for other business needs, rather than to leave the equity in the equipment.

 The dental practice provides a one page application and the most recent 3 months complete business checking accounts statements.
 Credit is only a minor factor for this program.
 Credit bureau scores of 500 and higher are acceptable under this program.
 In some cases, scores lower than 500 may be accepted.

 Once the statement are received, the main numbers that are looked at for each month are the average daily balance, the total dollar amount in deposits per month, the number of deposits per month.
 The beginning and ending balances are reviewed however they are not main considerations in the review.